 - Convince and Convert

 2).
-Getting blog writing ideas from industry blogs: Having identified the influencer blogs that are updated regularly with useful and well-researched content, it’s time to explore the blogs.
+Getting blog writing ideas from industry blogs: Having identified the influencer blogs that are updated regularly with useful and well-researched content, it’s time to explore those blogs.

-Here’s a typical example: When you visit Copyblogger and click on any of their recent blog post or podcast, look at the sidebar and you’ll find archived posts.
+Here’s a typical example: When you visit Copyblogger and click on any of their recent blog posts or podcasts, look at the sidebar and you’ll find archived posts.
 Like this:

-Great and magnetic headlines abound at the sidebar above.
-Don’t reinvent the wheel by trying to create an exceptional blog post headline from scratch.
+Great and magnetic headlines abound, in the sidebar above.
+Don’t reinvent the wheel, by trying to create an exceptional blog post headline from scratch.
 I learned many SEO copywriting skills from Brian Clark (founder) and other contributors.